South Stoneham House: Hall of residence (1920–2005)

 On 9 January 1986, Southampton City Council created the Itchen Valley Conservation Area which includes South Stoneham House and Lodge.
-This places a number of restrictions on the construction of new buildings and the demolition of existing structures; however the Council have made an exception in the case of the tower block attached to South Stoneham House, which "may be considered for demolition by the University within the plan period."
+This places a number of restrictions on the construction of new buildings and the demolition of existing structures; however the Council made an exception in the case of the tower block attached to South Stoneham House, which "may be considered for demolition by the University within the plan period."

+In 1997 the University undertook extensive repairs to the roof of the house.
+The entrance hall was redecorated, the capitals to the pillars and pilasters being re-gilded.
+It is not clear whether any other rooms were renovated at this time.

 In the 1990s South Stoneham House was merged into the Wessex Lane Halls complex of residences, although each individual hall maintained an individual character.
 Residents were catered for and ate originally in South Stoneham's own dining hall, part of the 1960s extension, and later in the Galley Restaurant in the neighbouring Connaught Hall.
 Residents shared small kitchen and bathroom facilities.

+Dereliction, restoration and redevelopment proposals from 2005

+Much controversy surrounded the continued use of South Stoneham Tower and in 1997 a large wooden collar was added to the base of the tower to prevent crumbling concrete falling onto staff and students below.
 In 2002 the accommodation in the tower was criticised - partly due to overcrowding, but also regarding the state of the building itself, with inhabitants living in what the Daily Telegraph described as "damp and squalid conditions".
-The complex was last fully occupied in 2005, but was partially occupied until 2009 with the dining hall staying in use until 2015.

-Dereliction, restoration and redevelopment proposals (2005 to present day)

-Much controversy has surrounded the continuous use of South Stoneham Tower and in 1997 a large wooden collar was added to the base of the tower to prevent crumbling concrete falling onto staff and students below.
-The tower's construction and its extensive use of asbestos mean that decommission and deconstruction has provided a technical stumbling block to redevelopment of the South Stoneham site.
-Physical disassembly would be hugely expensive, while explosives cannot be used due to the proximity of private houses and the Grade II* listed original building.
-Indeed, because the tower and kitchen/dining hall complex are physically linked to the original house by a glazed connection, the whole site, including the tower, shares the listed building status.
+The tower's construction and its extensive use of asbestos meant there would be problems in its decommission and demolition.
+Physical disassembly would be hugely expensive, while explosives could not be used due to the proximity of private houses and the Grade II* listed original building.
+Indeed, because the tower and kitchen/dining hall complex were physically linked to the original house by a glazed connection, the whole site, including the tower, shared the listed building status.